The Academy Curriculum

 The Academy curriculum is written entirely by Academy faculty and consists of five essential teaching elements:

-1.Reading: We read a robust, interdisciplinary selection of great works chronologically, in their entirety, and from a diverse set of cultures and disciplines.
+1.Reading: We read a robust, interdisciplinary selection of great works, in their entirety, and from a diverse set of cultures and disciplines.
 This approach is echoed throughout the subjects our students take.

-4.Presentation and Defense: In each course, students create presentations, defend papers, conduct experiments, demonstrate proofs, and/or develop and display creative work in order to show their academic progress to the broader university community.
+4.Presentation and Defense: In each course, students create presentations, defend papers, and/or develop and display creative work in order to show their academic progress to the broader university community.
 Preparing and delivering presentations assists students in developing their public speaking skills and academic confidence.

 5.Evaluation and Feedback: Students in humanities courses end each semester by participating in oral examinations with an Academy faculty panel.
 Oral examinations provide students the opportunity to express and defend the ideas that have caught hold of their minds and imaginations during the course of the semester.